Learn About Bamboo

 1) Planting in containers: Planting in planter boxes or other large pots or containers is often the easiest method, especially in small spaces or on patios or decks.
 However, this will greatly restrict the size any particular species will grow and requires more vigilance in regularly watering.
 Also, like any potted plant, bamboo will eventually become root bound, which may require dividing or re-potting to a larger container.

-2) Installing high-density polyethylene plastic rhizome barrier, 60-80 mil thick and 27-34 inches deep, vertically around the perimeter of the area in which the bamboo is to be contained.
-This material is thicker than a credit card and comes on a 200 – 300 ft. roll in different widths, 30″ x 60 mil, 36″ x 60 mil , 30″ x 80 mil and 36″ x 80 mil.
+2) Installing high-density polyethylene plastic rhizome barrier: 0.060-0.080″ thick and 26-34 inches deep, vertically around the perimeter of the area in which the bamboo is to be contained (leaving 2 inches of barrier protruding above soil.)
+This material is thicker than a credit card but more flexible, and comes on a 100 – 300 ft. roll in different widths and thicknesses for different scenarios.
 (See our prices and barrier selection here.)
 It can be cut to any length and installed in any shape desired.
-Even large plantings of bamboo can be surrounded with a single length of plastic, requiring only one seam.
-The polyethylene is superior to cement and metal (cement often develops cracks, and metal rusts and requires many seams), is less expensive, and can last 20-30 years when installed according to our barrier installation instructions.
-We typically recommend using the 30″ barrier for most plants in the Phyllostachys genus.
+Even large plantings of bamboo can be surrounded with a single length of plastic, requiring only one seam, which is secured with a barrier strap consisting of two steel plates with six bolts.
+Our polyethylene geomembrane root barrier is superior to cement and metal (cement often develops cracks, and metal rusts and requires many seams), is less expensive, and can last 20-30 years when installed according to our barrier installation instructions.
+We typically recommend using the 30″ x 0.060″ barrier for most plants in the Phyllostachys genus.

 3) Water only the area in which the plants are wanted and nowhere else within 10 to 20 feet (in climates that have several dry months).
 Dry soils are a barrier to root growth.
 Spreading rhizomes require moisture and grow primarily during the warm summer months when most of the western states are dry.
 Cutting off new shoots coming up wherever they’re not wanted complements and completes this method.